SEN TA

 Safeguarding & Equal Opportunities

 Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
-All successful applicants will require an enhanced DBS check and two independent references.
-We are proud to be an Equal Opportunities employer.

 Please note: We are unable to offer visa sponsorship at this time.